avaneev/prvhash/README.md

 One may notice a similarity of the beginning pattern with the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) (ST).
 However, one should consider that ST is a symmetrical triangle fractal that is constructed from the top-most to bottom levels.
-PRVHASH1 produces an asymmetric (right-handed) result in a series of scanline passes, and it scales to any `PH_HASH_COUNT` value.
-This is unbelievable considering programatically it's not constructed as a fractal; this looks more like information is being "read" from some source which has a "infinitely-sized" ST that is mapped to a required subset.
+PRVHASH-1 produces an asymmetric (right-handed) triangle in a serie of scanline passes, and it scales to any `PH_HASH_COUNT` value.
+This is unbelievable considering that programatically it is not constructed as a fractal; this looks more like information is being "read" from some source which has a "infinitely-sized" ST that is mapped to a required subset.